thomasweekx1-sudo/Form-Corrector-for-Frozen-Shoulder-Rehabilitation/README.md

 ## Conclusion & Future Work

 We built a working haptic armband prototype that provides real-time directional vibrotactile feedback to correct compensatory movements during frozen shoulder rehabilitation exercises at home.
-The system adapts to individual patient anatomy through a record-once, compare-always approach, supports three clinically relevant exercises, and delivers feedback through the most intuitive channel available — a buzz on the side the arm is drifting toward.
+The system adapts to individual patient anatomy through a record-once, compare-always approach, supports three clinically relevant exercises, and delivers feedback through a intuitive channel, a buzz on the side the arm is drifting toward.

 Key lessons for anyone building on this work:

 - **Sensor placement geometry matters more than algorithm complexity.** Choosing which IMU axes encode which compensations requires careful biomechanical reasoning.
 The decision to add Y-gyro and Z-gyro for shoulder abduction cheat detection, for example, emerged from thinking about what happens to the sensor's frame as the arm rotates 90° into the air.
 - **Personalized reference paths outperform fixed thresholds.** Frozen shoulder patients have highly variable anatomy and compensation patterns.
 A system that learns from each patient is more robust than one tuned to a population average.
-- **Haptic feedback through vibrotactile actuators is genuinely intuitive.** No instruction was needed for users to understand and react to directional motor cues.
+- **Haptic feedback through vibrotactile actuators is intuitive.** No instruction was needed for users to understand and react to directional motor cues.

 **Suggested future directions:**
 - Replace breadboard with a custom PCB for a compact, wearable form factor.
-- Add Bluetooth connectivity to log session data for remote physiotherapist review.
+- Add Bluetooth connectivity to log session data for remote physiotherapist review and a laptop does not have to hooked up to the armband.
 - Integrate a magnetometer to eliminate yaw drift for longer sessions.
 - Conduct a clinical pilot study to validate threshold values and measure rehabilitation outcomes.
 - Extend to the left arm by mirroring the motor feedback logic.
 - Explore progressive feedback intensity (gentle buzz for small errors, stronger for large ones) to reduce habituation.
+- Because only motor 1 and 3 have been used in these exercises, finding other exercises or giving more precise feedback with the other motors could be benificial.

 ---